ChiLiubio/microeco/README.md

 ## Background
 In microbial community ecology, with the development of the high-throughput sequencing techniques, the increasing data amount and complexity make the community data analysis and management a challenge.
-There has been a lot of R packages created for the microbiome profiling analysis, such as phyloseq, microbiomeSeq, ampvis2, mare and microbiome.
+There has been a lot of R packages created for the microbiome profiling analysis.
 However, it is still difficult to perform data mining fast and efficiently.
-Based on this, we created R package microeco.
+Based on this, we created R microeco package.

 ## Main Features
   + R6 Class to store and analyze data; fast, flexible and modularized